-Explore the full insider trade history of SEMPRA ENERGY, a publicly traded company based in United States.
+Follow the SEMPRA ENERGY stock price and the full directors' dealings record of the company, a publicly traded company based in United States.
 Shares are listed on US US, under the oversight of SEC (Form 4).
-Operating in the Energy sector, SEMPRA ENERGY has recorded 3 insider filings.
+Operating in the Energy sector, SEMPRA ENERGY has recorded 3 public disclosures.
 Market capitalisation: €59.1bn.
-The latest transaction was filed on 17 May 2021 — Attribution.
-Among the most active insiders: CONESA ANDRES.
-The full history is accessible without an account.
+The latest transaction was disclosed on 17 May 2021 (Attribution).
+Among the most active insiders: WARNER CYNTHIA J. Every trade is accessible without an account.

 3 of 3 declarations